dkarpa/dkarpa.github.io/_projects/ana.md

   </tbody>
 </table>

-Our analysis centers on how respondents *actually used* information while completing the conjoint tasks.
-Instead of assuming all information is attended to, we evaluate whether participants **attended to** each feature—and how this varied across political groups and treatment conditions.
+My analysis centers on how respondents *actually used* information while completing the conjoint tasks.
+Instead of assuming all information is attended to, I evaluate whether participants **attended to** each feature—and how this varied across political groups and treatment conditions.

 ---

 ## Estimating Attribute Non-Attendance with CRT-Conjoint

-To detect selective information use, we apply the **Conditional Randomization Test (CRT)** implemented in the
+To detect selective information use, I apply the **Conditional Randomization Test (CRT)** implemented in the
 <a href="https://doi.org/10.1017/pan.2023.41" target="_blank"><strong>CRTConjoint</strong></a> package.

 Unlike traditional conjoint analyses, CRTs test a simple question: